nuxt-community/firebase-module/README.md

 By default, all supported Firebase products are loaded.
 If you only wish to load certain products (recommended!), add the `useOnly` option.

 - type: `Array<string>`
-- default: `['auth','firestore','functions','storage','realtimeDb', 'messaging', 'performance']`
+- default: `['auth','firestore','functions','storage','realtimeDb', 'messaging', 'performance', 'analytics']`
 - required: `false`

 #### config[environment]